|

 I made her last West Pac tour.
 At the

 conclusion of that tour the war in Viet Nam ended in Feb of 73.
+It must

 I was an MM-3 serving in the AFT engine